smereczynski/SignalR-Chat/infra/bicep/modules/REDIS-README.md

 ### The Bug

-**Issue**: Redis Enterprise Resource Provider cannot parse ARM templates with `"languageVersion": "2.0"`
+**Issue**: Redis Enterprise Resource Provider has TWO critical bugs:
+1. Cannot parse ARM templates with `"languageVersion": "2.0"`
+2. **`listKeys` operation requires `accessKeysAuthentication: "Enabled"` on database** (defaults to `Disabled` in API @2025-07-01)

-**Affected API Versions**: ALL (including @2024-10-01, @2025-05-01-preview)
+**Affected API Versions**: ALL (including @2024-10-01, @2025-07-01)
+**Error Messages**:
-**Error Message**: `"The localPath field is required."` (misleading - this property doesn't exist in the schema)
+- `"The localPath field is required."` (misleading - this property doesn't exist)
+- `"The ListKeys operation is not supported when access keys are disabled."`

+**Root Causes**:
-**Root Cause**: When Bicep modules use outputs with symbolic name references (e.g., `redisEnterprise.properties.hostName`), Bicep compiles to Language Version 2.0 format where resources are stored as an object instead of an array.
+1. When Bicep modules use outputs with symbolic name references (e.g., `redisEnterprise.properties.hostName`), Bicep compiles to Language Version 2.0 format where resources are stored as an object instead of an array.
 The Redis Enterprise Resource Provider cannot parse this format.
+2. API @2025-07-01 changed the default for `accessKeysAuthentication` from `Enabled` to `Disabled`, breaking `listKeys` operations unless explicitly set to `Enabled`.

 ### Evidence